ShaunCurtis/Blazr.ComponentRegistration/readme.md

 }
 ```

-## The Context Approach
+## Using a Context.

-In more complex situations we can further decouple the parent and child using a data object for the data transfer and a context class to manage registration and collection management.
+In more complex situations we can use a data object for the data transfer and a context class to manage registration and collection management.

 ## The BlazrOptionContext

-A simple `record` or ` `readonly struct` value object to hold the option data.
+A simple `record` or `readonly struct` value object to hold the option data.

 ```csharp
 public record OptionData(string Id, string Value);
 ```

 The context, which in this case just provides the registration process method and exposes a public readonly collection of `OptionData` object.
-It encapsulates only the functionality we need.
+It provides the functionality we need.

 ```csharp
 public class OptionContext